nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 2. `Parser` class instantiates a new `XYZCommandParser` object corresponding to the user input and passes the user input to it.
    (`XYZCommand` is a placeholder for specific subclass of the `Command` class, e.g. `SessionCreateCommand`)
-3. The `XYZCommandParser` object then uses parse methods from `Parser` class to extract all the arguments from the user input.
+3. The `XYZCommandParser` object then uses parse methods from `ParserUtils` class to extract all the arguments from the user input.
-   * Each of these parse methods in `Parser` class then calls utility methods from `ParserUtils` class to return a parsed value.
+   * Each of these parse methods in `ParserUtils` class then calls other utility methods within the class to return a parsed value.
 4. All relevant arguments that are parsed are then used to create a new `XYZCommand `object to be returned to the `Parser` class.